Nationalist government: Miscellaneous Forces and Militias

+Forced Conscription in WWII

+Forced conscription campaigns were conducted by the military.
+In many rural places, military forces employed press-gangs, kidnappings, and mass roundups to meet numerical quotas.
+In some extreme cases, less than half of conscripts survived to complete basic training.

+These harsh practices were especially prevalent among units not directly controlled by the central government, and among rapidly raised local militias and civil defense groups, and described by Rudolph Rummel as such:

-"Then there was the process of conscription.
+Then there was the process of conscription.
 This was a deadly affair in which men were kidnapped for the army, rounded up indiscriminately by press-gangs or army units among those on the roads or in the towns and villages, or otherwise gathered together.
 Many men, some the very young and old, were killed resisting or trying to escape.
 Once collected, they would be roped or chained together and marched, with little food or water, long distances to camp.
 They often died or were killed along the way, sometimes less than 50 percent reaching camp alive.
 Then recruit camp was no better, with hospitals resembling Nazi concentration camps like Buchenwald.
 Probably 3,081,000 died during the Sino-Japanese War; likely another 1,131,000 during the Civil War – 4,212,000 dead in total.
-Just during conscription."
+Just during conscription.

+Because of the Nationalist government's increasing inability to fund the military, especially after Japan's success in Operation Ichigo, Nationalist authorities overlooked military corruption and smuggling.
+The Nationalist army increasingly turned to raiding villages to press-gang peasants into service and force marching them to assigned units.